Course Delivery - Syllabus

 - Reading assignment details;

-- Examination formats: paper vs. computer based in Blackboard, and possible proctoring requirements;
+- Examination formats: paper vs. computer based in Canvas, and possible proctoring requirements;

 - Project instructions, including when drafts are due;